Kamente/music_library_organizer/README.md

 - Sqlite

 ## Contact
-For any inquiries, please reach me at:
+For any inquiries, reach out at:
 <mugambijustin48@gmail.com>

 ## License